hugo-chan/monkeytypewin/README.md

 # monkeytypewin
-3 lines of code to win at monkeytype

-i wonder if there is there an even more concise solution
+3 lines of code to win at Monkeytype.
+I wonder if there is there an even more concise solution.